-A/HRC/18/46 Para.
-93. When engaging in land deals either with the Government of Cambodia or other land owners, foreign Governments and international business organizations should bear in mind that they have a responsibility under international law to respect the human rights of the people of Cambodia.
+A/HRC/18/46 Para 93.
+When engaging in land deals either with the Government of Cambodia or other land owners, foreign Governments and international business organizations should bear in mind that they have a responsibility under international law to respect the human rights of the people of Cambodia.
 Sponsorship of the use of armed law enforcement officials to carry out an unlawful eviction is illegal under international law and should be made illegal in Cambodia as well.

-A/HRC/21/63/Add.1/Rev.1 Para.
+Recommendations below all from A/HRC/21/63/Add.1/Rev.1, until indicated otherwise

 216. Due consideration should be given to proposals by concessionaires with enhanced legal and regulatory requirements attached to their investments (such as third party certification schemes and rigorous codes of conduct) which incorporate international standards of environmental and social sustainability.

-A/HRC/21/63/Add.1/Rev.1 Para.
-217. Companies of all sizes, structures and modes of operation, both domestic and foreign, and whether wholly or partly owned by the State, should address their human rights impact by practicing due diligence, including implementing measures to identify, prevent, and mitigate adverse human rights consequences and account for their business activities.
+Companies of all sizes, structures and modes of operation, both domestic and foreign, and whether wholly or partly owned by the State, should address their human rights impact by practicing due diligence, including implementing measures to identify, prevent, and mitigate adverse human rights consequences and account for their business activities.

-A/HRC/21/63/Add.1/Rev.1 Para.
-222. Concession companies should take all measures to avoid environmental destruction in their operations, including preventing water contamination, soil deterioration, and unnecessary clearing of land or illicit logging.
-They should ensure that access to infrastructure, such as new roads on their concessions, is accessible to all surrounding communities and should refrain from blocking transportation within the boundaries of the concession

-A/HRC/21/63/Add.1/Rev.1 Para.
-224. Concession companies - with use of revenue from concession activity - should increase their contributions to the local communities, including by providing social benefits such as health services, educational opportunities and environmental protection measures.
+- 222. Concession companies should take all measures to avoid environmental destruction in their operations, including preventing water contamination, soil deterioration, and unnecessary clearing of land or illicit logging.
+They should ensure that access to infrastructure, such as new roads on their concessions, is accessible to all surrounding communities and should refrain from blocking transportation within the boundaries of the concession. - 224.
+Concession companies with use of revenue from concession activity should increase their contributions to the local communities, including by providing social benefits such as health services, educational opportunities and environmental protection measures.